Lupe Pure Cordless Review

 Some of it went into the quarter-inch crevice.

-Here’s a before and after shot.
+Here’s a before-and-after shot.

 Lupe Pure edge cleaning